Seddryck/NBi/_documentation/setup-cleanup.md

 </test>
 {% endhighlight %}

-## Tasks (parallelism vs sequential)
+## Commands (parallelism vs sequential)

 Some commands could be executed in parallel.
 It's usually the case when you're loading independent tables or starting independent services.
-At the opposite, some commands should be executed sequentially: clean a table then after load the table with new data (and not the opposite).
+At the opposite, some commands should be executed sequentially: clean a table then after load the table with the new data (and not the opposite).

-Parallelism is usually a good way to improve performance when loading or truncating tables.
+Parallelism is usually a good way to improve performances when loading or truncating tables.

 To group a set of commands, you must surround them by the xml element *tasks*.
 By default all commands grouped in an element *tasks* are executed in parallel.
 If you want to use them sequentially you must specify the xml attribute *parallel* with the value *false*.